 5. Example of Using a Risk-Reward Ratio Calculator

-This means that for every rupee risked, the trader stands to gain three rupees, indicating a favorable trade.
+This means that for every dollar risked, the trader stands to gain three dollars, representing a strong trade setup.

 6. Benefits of Using a Risk-Reward Ratio Calculator